rsnemmen/nature-news-views-template/README.md

 - `Makefile` — convenient build commands using LuaLaTeX (and `latexmk` if available).
 - `README.md` — this file.

+If you want to use a BibTeX file with your references, checkout the `bibtex` branch: `git checkout bibtex`.

 ## How to build

 From the directory containing `main.tex` and the `Makefile`: